EvaMaeRey/ggtedious/README.md

 <!-- badges: end -->

 Let’s build a cool ggplot2 extension function.
 And then let’s put it in a package.
 And let’s do it right\!
-It may require grit.
+It may require grit to endure the tedium.

 > ‘Testing your code can be painful and tedious, but it greatly
 > increases the quality of your code. testthat tries to make testing as